Baron Alexander von Bach: Minister of the interior (1849–1859)

 Although he favored a departure from the absolute system of Metternich, Bach was not prepared to go so far as the Revolutionaries of 1848 wished.
 In his views, he has been called a man who was 'quite wonderfully unprincipled' and so could change his position often.
 This allowed him to be driven into conservative ranks by popular opposition: he gradually adhered to conservative views, endorsing the centralizing constitutional program of Prince Schwarzenberg in March 1849, thus further inflaming Hungarian sentiments.
 However, the impact of his reforms on Hungary has been the contest of many historical debates.
 Some viewed the Revolution as far more productive in recreating the Hungarian "national identity", whereas some contemporaries of later Hungarian revolutions saw the systems created by Bach as the foremost driver in Hungarian nationalism.

 After the death of Schwarzenberg in 1852, he largely dictated policy in Austria and Hungary.
 Bach centralized administrative authority for the Austrian Empire, but he also endorsed reactionary policies that reduced freedom of the press and abandoned public trials.
 He represented later the Absolutist (or Klerikalabsolutist) direction, which culminated in the concordat of August 1855 that gave the Roman Catholic Church control over education and family life.
 This period in the history of the Austrian Empire would become known as the era of "neo-absolutism", or Bach's absolutism.

 Bach was created Baron (Freiherr) in 1854.
 He was also the guardian of Science Academy (Akademie der Wissenschaften) from 1849 to 1859.

 Later life

 His fall in 1859 was caused to a considerable extent by the failure in the Italian war against the Kingdom of Sardinia and Napoleon III.
 His reforms of the military had led to industrialization being foregone to the army, with barracks taking place of factories and infrastructural expansion, weakening.
 After leaving his position, Bach served as Ambassador to the Holy See from 1859 to 1867 before dying in seclusion in 1893.

+In popular culture

+In The Empress TV series, he was portrayed by actor Alexander Finkenwirth.